nextcloud/spreed/README.md

 To make sure a call can sustain the largest number of participants, make sure that:
 * each participant has a fast upload and download
 * each participant has a fast enough system (desktop/laptop browser, mobile device browsers will run out of computing power quickly) or uses the Android/iOS app.
 Best use a desktop browser like Firefox or Chrome.
 The WebRTC implementation in other browsers is often sub-par.
+On a laptop, plug in the power - this often results in better CPU performance.
 * each participant disables video

 With this setup, 20 users should be doable in a typical setup.